Vincent Parker: Exculpable

-Objects thrown out of the window were common in 1943.
-Corran Purdon explained the noise, the jeering, the cheering, a burning palliasse, water bombs... a morale unlike any other camp, and the riot squads, when he entered the Colditz courtyard for the first time.
+Objects thrown out of windows were common in 1943 in Colditz.
+Corran Purdon described jeering, cheering, a burning palliasse, water bombs, morale unlike any other camp, and the riot squads, when he entered the Colditz courtyard for the first time.

 On 22 June 1943 Eichstätt tunneller Jack Champ arrived at Oflag IV-C (Colditz).
 Reinhold Eggers and his security staff processed Champ the following day.
 A protocol required a photograph of Champ with his prison number.
 In the Schloss, a guard had to chaperone a civilian worker, at all times.
-Lags goon baited the protocol.
+Inmates goon baited the protocol.

 Three water bombs from the third and fourth floors hit the cobbled floor.
-Splashes soaked Champ, his comrades and the civilian cameraman...
-This angered the guard...
-The guard and the cameraman rushed up the staircase.
-On the third and fourth floors, they tried to arrest those culpable.
+Splashes soaked Champ, his comrades and the civilian cameraman.
+This angered the guard and cameraman, who rushed up the staircase, seeking to arrest those responsible on the third and fourth floors.

-From 1942, following an order, water bombs and objects dropped out of the window, carried an execution threat.
-No one knows who threw the water.
-Parker and Tunstall were exculpated and innocent.
-They walked away from the mischief.
-They nipped out to greet the ANZAC lads, after the water bombs were thrown...
-They took the brownie camera, though.
-They found no safe keeping.
+Following a 1942 order, water bombs and objects dropped out of the window carried the penalty of execution.
+Parker and Tunstall were exculpated and found innocent of throwing the water.
+After the water bombs were thrown, they met with ANZAC inmates, and took the brownie camera.

-Eggers suspected theft.
-Via the command of Eggers, the guards performed a systematic search for the camera.
-To the civilian's relief, the guards found the object.
-It was safe, parked on a spare palliasse.
+Eggers suspected theft, and ordered a systematic search for the camera, which was found safe, on a spare palliasse.

-After this event, Champ introduced himself to the grinning Parker.
-Champ described Parker as "the most enigmatic of the Australians to set foot in Colditz."
+After this event, Champ introduced himself to Parker.
+Champ later described Parker as "the most enigmatic of the Australians to set foot in Colditz."

-Pat Reid highlighted Parker was a major player in the POW camp.
-Reid later stated, "Colditz would not have been quite what it was if Bush had not been there, and his activities throw a revealing sidelight upon the life of the prison".
+Pat Reid highlighted Parker as a major figure in the POW camp, stating: "Colditz would not have been quite what it was if Bush had not been there, and his activities throw a revealing sidelight upon the life of the prison".

-Nickname

-In Australia 'Bushy' is the nickname given to characters, who live in the bush away from built up areas.
-A Townsville lad, a lad from the bush, Parker's nickname back home was 'Bushy'.
-At 234 Squadron his flight commander was Pat Hughes.
-Hughes liked to have his say at the Squadron.
-To Hughes, Mortimer-Rose was 'Morty', Hornby was 'Hornpipe', Owens was 'Bish'.
-Parker's nickname at 234 Squadron was 'Bush'.